 Hey, I’m Damien, from France.
-I’m travelling by bicycle since June 2012.
+I’ve been touring since June 2012.
 The original plan was to stay and cycle around New Zealand for one year, which I did and really enjoyed.
-Now, more than 4 years later, I’m still on the move :-) I have no idea when it is going to end which is good!
-I’m now settled in Cambodia since June 2016.
-I will stay approximately a year or more to save enough money and then keep heading towards Japan, cycling through Vietnam, China, Taiwan and Korea.
+We are now in 2019 and I’ve been living more than 3 years in Cambodia.
+From February 20th, I’ll be back on the road again, finally!
+I will keep heading towards Japan, cycling through Vietnam, China, Taiwan and Korea.
 Nothing is truly planned (which is the best by the way) so I could change my mind anytime!
 I don’t know.
 Welcome to this journey.
 Feel free to ask any questions.
 Cheers!
-Dam
+Dam.

 23422 8km (Siem Reap)